Diana Constance Alexandra Royds

 Last Edited=9 Feb 2011

-He was general manager of American Electric Railways.1 He was the general manager of the Metropolitan District Railway and Tube Railways in 1907 at London, England.1 He was managing director of the Underground Group of Companies in 1912.1 He was invested as a Knight Bachelor in 1914.1,2 He was Colonel of the Engineer and Railway Staff Corps between 1914 and 1918.1 He held the office of President of the Board of Trade between 1916 and 1919.1 He held the office of Member of Parliament (M.P.)
-(Unionist) for Ashton-under-Lyne between 1916 and 1920.1 He was invested as a Privy Counsellor (P.C.) on 13 December 1916.1 He was decorated with the award of the Territorial Decoration (T.D.).1 He was Chairman of the Underground Group of Companies.1 He was created 1st Baron Ashfield, of Southwell, co.
+He was general manager of American Electric Railways.1 He was the general manager of the Metropolitan District Railway and Tube Railways in 1907 at London, EnglandG.1 He was managing director of the Underground Group of Companies in 1912.1 He was appointed Knight Bachelor in 1914.1,2 He was Colonel of the Engineer and Railway Staff Corps between 1914 and 1918.1 He held the office of President of the Board of Trade between 1916 and 1919.1 He held the office of Member of Parliament (M.P.)
+(Unionist) for Ashton-under-Lyne between 1916 and 1920.1 He was appointed Privy Counsellor (P.C.) on 13 December 1916.1 He was awarded the Territorial Decoration (T.D.)1 He was Chairman of the Underground Group of Companies.1 He was created 1st Baron Ashfield, of Southwell, co.
 Nottingham [U.K.] on 9 January 1920.1 He was Chairman of the North Metropolitan Electric Power Supply Company.1 He was a director of Midland Bank.1 He was a director of Imperical Chemical Industries Ltd.1 He was Chairman of the London Passenger Transport Board in 1933.1

 The Barony of Ashfield beacame extinct on his death.3